angular/angular/aio/content/guide/creating-libraries.md

 ## Managing assets in a library

 Starting with version 9.x of the [ng-packagr](https://github.com/ng-packagr/ng-packagr/blob/master/README.md) tool, you can configure the tool to automatically copy assets into your library package as part of the build process.
-You can use this feature when your library needs to publish optional theming files, Sass mixins, or documentation (like a changelog).
+Use this feature when your library needs to publish optional theming files, Sass mixins, or documentation (like a changelog).

 * Learn how to [copy assets into your library as part of the build](https://github.com/ng-packagr/ng-packagr/blob/master/docs/copy-assets.md).